What are macros and how do you count them?

 1. Can help with making better food choices

 If you’re a person who’s accustomed to counting calories, counting macros may be helpful in nudging you toward more nutrient-dense options that meet your calorie requirements.
-For example, a bagel with jam and a bowl of chocolate peanut butter-banana overnight oats have similar calorie counts, but their nutritional profiles are different.
-The oat bowl packs protein, unrefined carbs, and heart-healthy fats, along with other key nutrients.
+For example, a bagel with jam and a bowl of chocolate, peanut butter and banana overnight oats have similar calorie counts, but their nutritional profiles are different.
+The oat bowl packs protein, unrefined carbs and heart-healthy fats, along with other key nutrients.
 While both breakfasts can be part of a healthy pattern of eating, the oats may be more helpful to your macro goals (and overall wellness goals).

 3. Raises awareness of portion sizes

 In order to accurately count macros, you also have to log how much of a food you eat.
 This can provide useful intel for how much you’re actually consuming.
-Something to keep in mind when reading nutrition labels: Serving sizes and portion sizes are two very different things.
-A serving is how much food is listed on an item’s label, whereas a portion is how much of the food you actually choose to eat.
-The more you measure and track portion sizes (whether via a food scale, measuring tools, or just your hand!), the more awareness of your eating habits you’ll develop.
+Something to keep in mind when reading nutrition labels; serving sizes and portion sizes are two very different things.
+The serving size listed on the (NIP) of a food is chosen by the manufacturer, and may not reflect how much you choose to eat - i.e. your portion sizes.
+The more you measure and track portion sizes (whether via a food scale, measuring tools, or just your hand), the more aware you’ll become of your eating habits.

 Counting macros for weight loss

-For example, the carbs in whole vegetables, fruits, beans, and grains are bundled with lots of other nutrients—including fiber, which helps you feel satisfied.
-On the other hand, the carbs in a chocolate chip cookie (though delicious) generally don’t come with the same nutritional perks.
+For example, the carbs in whole vegetables, fruits, legumes and grains are bundled with lots of other nutrients—including fibre, which helps you feel satisfied.
+On the other hand, the carbs in a chocolate chip biscuit (though delicious) generally don’t come with the same nutritional perks.

-That being said, all types of foods that provide carbs, proteins, and fats can fit into a healthy pattern of eating, London notes.
-While prioritizing whole, nutrient-dense options is a smart everyday practice, it’s not a rigid rule for achieving or maintaining optimal health.
+That being said, all types of foods that provide carbs, proteins and fats can fit into a healthy pattern of eating, London notes.
+While prioritising whole, nutrient-dense options is a smart everyday practice, it’s not a rigid rule for achieving or maintaining optimal health.